Modern Slavery

 These policies include:

-• This includes reference to a Code of Conduct which reminds our people that we are a company that acts honestly and ethically.
-Employees are reminded that they should report any concerns of potentially illegal activities, unethical conduct or anything that might prejudice the business.
+- The Code of Conduct reminds our people that we are an organisation which acts honestly and ethically.
+Employees are reminded that they should report any concerns of potentially illegal activities, unethical conduct or anything that might prejudice the business either to the appropriate management or in accordance with the Whistleblower Policy.

-• A Whistle Blower policy which allows staff to report either through an independent Dalkia UK service or utilise the service provided by EDF Group.
+- A whistleblowing policy which allows staff to report either through an independent Dalkia UK service or utilise the service provided by EDF Group.

-• Standard terms and conditions for our key suppliers, which require:
+- Standard purchase order terms and conditions for our key suppliers, which require them to:

-• Comply with the Modern Slavery Act 2015 & all other anti-slavery & human trafficking legislation; &
+- Comply with the Modern Slavery Act 2015 and all other anti-slavery & human trafficking legislation; &

 Organisation structure and supply chains

-Dalkia UK’s operational business is solely within the United Kingdom, with the exception of some minor activities in Ireland.
+Dalkia UK employs around 5,300 people across business units based solely within the United Kingdom, with the exception of some minor activities in Ireland.
 Accordingly, we consider the geographic risk of slavery and human trafficking to be relatively low.
-Nevertheless, we consider the main sector-related risks of our business as a technical services company that delivers projects, facilities management & systems integration to a large number of clients to be either within our supply chain (and suppliers to our supply chain) and to a much lesser degree, within our own workforce (including agency workers).
-We are committed to acting ethically & with integrity in all of our business transactions.
-These two areas are addressed as follows:
+Nevertheless, we consider the main sector-related risks of our business as a technical services company that delivers projects, facilities management and systems integration to a large number of clients to be either within our supply chain (and suppliers to our supply chain) and to a much lesser degree, within our own workforce (including agency workers).
+We are committed to acting ethically and with integrity in all our business transactions.
+The areas addressed are as follows:

 Workforce – Training on modern slavery and trafficking